BrianCodeItUp/python-practice/README.md

-## This is my python works for practicing scripting
+## These are my python works for practicing scripting